 Task Action Why?
-When? (as planned) Report Drivers information needed to be inputted onto the website.
-Staff to contribute to the delivery of the Communications Plans All officers to highlight completed work that is suitable for publication.
+When? (as planned) Report Staff to contribute to the delivery of the Communications Plans All officers to highlight completed work that is suitable for publication.
 The Website Resource Library acts as the D&S IFCA Publication Scheme.
 Accountability and transparency are required.
 The information that is used in decision making processes must be published.
 Information also highlights D&S IFCA achievements over longer term.
 On-going.
 The website content is reviewed at least every week.
 The Website Resource Library has expanded throughout 2019-20.
 As new work is produced by officers, that is suitable for publication, the Resource Library is updated.
 The content within the library has a stable location and can therefore be linked to and displayed in other locations on the website.
 The stable file structure enables information to be highlighted in news items which can be also be replicated on Facebook.
 The file structure gives D&S IFCA control over the longevity of published information and preserves links used within a range of publications.
 The use of the website is interlinked to the increasing number of consultation initiatives needed to inform the byelaw review work.
-Internal Governance Staff to contribute to the delivery of the Communications Plans Officers to provide summaries of their day to day activities to be used to publicise the work of the D&S IFCA.
+Staff to contribute to the delivery of the Communications Plans Officers to provide summaries of their day to day activities to be used to publicise the work of the D&S IFCA.
 Due to the complexity of the work carried out by the D&S IFCA and the in-depth knowledge of the subject matter, the responsibility for drafting articles falls on staff members.
 There is a reliance on officers, to identify stories, draft information and produce articles that can be posted on the website and social media.
 On-going.
 63 news/information items have been produced internally by officers from 1st April 2019 to 19th February 2020 (the date of drafting this report).
 The news/information items are posted on the D&S IFCA website home page and latest news Tab.
 News/information items are highlighted on the D&S IFCA Facebook page.
 The news/information items are preserved in the website Resource Library (Section G) as an archive.
 Each quarter the items are collated and appear in the quarterly reports presented to members and made available for the general public to read.
-Internal Governance
+To review the content and display of website Officers will maintain and update the Information Management System as this is reflected in the resource library of the website.
+The content and display of the website must be reviewed every month to encourage greater use of the website as a resource.
+Each month.
+The content of the website is reviewed and updated on a weekly basis.
+The content of the website is constantly being accessed for use in communication work or to provide links in other documents.